aaug-caasco/Project-Template-Webpack/README.md

 NOTE: Do not clone.

+### Run project ###

 * To start local project server: "npm start"

 * To build: "npm build"

+### Structure ###

+All your files source files are in src/ directory.

+* hero.html - to edit your sitecore hero component
+* body.html - to edit the sitecore body
+* template - currently set to the 2015 template (Templates/User Defined/Insert/V2015/Content) you can remove it all to set it as an stand-alone/OM page.

 ### Contribution guidelines ###